-Karen S. Kesten, RN, DNP, APRN, CCRN, PCCN, CCNS, assistant professor and program director, Georgetown University School of Nursing and Health Studies, Washington, D.C., serves a three-year term as a director on the AACN Certification Corporation board from July 1, 2011, through June 30, 2014.
+Karen S. Kesten, DNP, APRN, CCRN, CNE, PCCN, CCNS, serves a one-year extended term as a director on the AACN Certification Corporation board from July 1, 2014, through June 30, 2015.
+She previously served a three-year term on the board from July 1, 2011, through June 30, 2014.

 Kesten belongs to the Phi Kappa Phi Honor Society, Sigma Theta Tau International Honor Society of Nursing and AACN’s Greater Washington Area Chapter.

-Kesten earned a Bachelor of Science in nursing from the Nell Hodgson Woodruff School of Nursing, Emory University, Atlanta, in 1974, and a Master of Science in nursing from The Catholic University of America, Washington, D.C, in 1980.
+Kesten earned a Teaching in Nursing and Health Professions Certificate and a doctor of nursing practice degree from the University of Maryland, Baltimore in 2009.
+She received a Bachelor of Science in nursing from Nell Hodgson Woodruff School of Nursing, Emory University, Atlanta, in 1974 and a Master of Science in nursing from The Catholic University of America, in 1980.